bloominstituteoftechnology/React-Components-Insta-Clone/README.md

 Your project should end up looking like [this](https://tk-assets.lambdaschool.com/228297b1-2407-4e39-9704-3926767e4ac7_insta-clone.png)

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/tk2kpwyLDYBJkCG6n/A8TyNmvCG9JaJn).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 - [ ]  Create more dummy data in the dummy-data.js file and add search functionality to the search bar.
 One way to do this is with a filter method.